 It’s amazing what a piece of chocolate can do.

-As a certified B Corporation®, we believe in using business as a force for good — crafting gourmet chocolate that benefits people, planet, profit, and purpose.
+As a certified B Corporation®, we believe in using business as a force for good — crafting gourmet chocolates that benefits people, planet, profit, and purpose.
 We are constantly working to improve every aspect of the chocolate making process, whether it’s exploring more exciting flavor combinations, strengthening our partnerships within our local community, or expanding our sustainability initiatives.

 Chocolate on an environmental mission

-The new Restorative Moments Chocolate Bar Collection is the next step in our sustainability journey.
-Crafted not only out of the desire to embrace the restorative moments in life and in nature, but to preserve and protect the spaces that cultivate these experiences.
+Our chocolates are crafted not only out of the desire to embrace the restorative moments in life and in nature, but to preserve and protect the spaces that cultivate these experiences.

 Lake Champlain, our namesake, is one of these special places.
-Not only is our chocolate factory located on the shores of this waterway, but it’s part of an ecosystem whose health is crucial to our local producers and the farmers that provide our fresh cream, sweet butter, and other local ingredients.
+Not only is our chocolate factory located near the shores of this waterway, but it’s part of an ecosystem whose health is crucial to our local producers and the farmers that provide our fresh cream, sweet butter, and other local ingredients.
 Lake Champlain is also part of our community — a place where we can make memories with family, gather with friends, or enjoy a moment of sweet serenity.

 Planting trees for clean water

 From 2020-2023 we proudly partnered with the Intervale Center’s Conservation Nursery — donating a portion of sales to an organization that plants trees in order to help restore the quality and integrity of our waterways.